coder/.github/profile/README.md

-Coder shifts software development from local machines to on-prem and public cloud infrastructure.
-Onboard new developers in minutes, build code on powerful servers—all while keeping source code and data secure behind your firewall.
+Coder shifts development environments from local machines to on-prem and public cloud infrastructure.
+Onboard new developers and their agents in minutes, build code on powerful servers—all while keeping source code and data secure on your infrastructure.

 ```bash
 curl coder.com